saramathieson/lab/hiring/index.md

 # {% include icon.html %}Hiring and Contact

 We are hiring!
 We are looking for computational postdocs and graduate students to join the lab, with a focus on projects related to machine learning (ML), novel architectures for biological data, interpretability, and comparison of ML with traditional methods.
+Other projects in the lab include genetic data representation, privacy-preserving generative models, and pedigree-based methods for understanding recent evolution.
 Experience with Python and either PyTorch or TensorFlow is preferred but not required.
-Application-based projects are also possible, including to mosquito data from the [MalariaGEN](https://www.malariagen.net/) project as well as humans.
+Application-based projects are also possible, including to mosquito data from the [MalariaGEN](https://www.malariagen.net/) project as well as humans or other species.
 Please email me if you have any questions or are interested in applying:

 {%
   include button.html